• Home

 Zsa Zsa Gabor who had 9 husbands and a few unfortunate accidents was a fighter.
 She passed away at 99.

-You can’t watch TV these days without seeing feisty Betty White on the screen.
-She’s in her 90’s, still working and has been actively involved with animal rights groups for decades.
-She finds tranquility hanging around her furry friends.
-True to form, Betty credits her longevity to blind luck
+Feisty Betty White was always on our TV screen.
+She lived to be 99, worked until the end, and was involved with animal rights groups for decades.
+She found tranquility hanging around her furry friends.
+True to form, Betty credited her longevity to blind luck and was known to eat hot dogs.

 Longevity Rule Breaker Betty White